Alice Terry: Career

-Terry made her film debut in 1916 in Not My Sister, opposite Bessie Barriscale and William Desmond Taylor.
+Terry made her film debut in 1916 in Not My Sister, opposite Bessie Barriscale and William Desmond.

 Terry started in films as an extra during her mid-teens, working at Thomas Ince Studio.
 She worked for Triangle Film Corporation from 1916 to 1919.
-For two years she worked in cutting rooms at Famous-Players-Lasky.
-This work helped her later when she worked with her husband.
+She worked as an extra to help her family financially.
+She turned down being a full time actress and was interested in steady work to help support her family.
+For two years she worked in cutting rooms at Famous-Players-Lasky; she had also worked in a department store.

+Despite her rising success, Terry felt restricted by the demands of Hollywood; her weight, hair color, acting, and dancing were all scrutinized, she was required to learn French (despite the films being silent), and her name was changed, all in service of making her a star.

+Terry was married to Rex Ingram, a prominent director who directed most of the films that she played in.
+She gained recognition for her performances in The Four Horsemen of the Apocalypse and The Prisoner of Zenda.
+Terry was recognized for her beauty and screen presence, and often played lead roles.

-Terry was married to Rex Ingram, a prominent director.
-One of her biggest problems in her career was being the leading lady in movies directed by her husband.
-Her roles in films directed by her husband left her passive and unmemorable.
-Ingram also hired male stars who further outshone her in The Conquering Power (1921), The Prisoner of Zenda (1922) and other films.
-One fan magazine writer described Terry as "pliant clay" or easily manipulated on screen.
+Ingram altered her appearance, encouraging her to wear blonde wigs, get dental work, and lose weight.
+Ingram also hired male stars who outshone her, such as in The Conquering Power (1921) and The Prisoner of Zenda.
+One fan magazine writer described Terry as "pliant clay," easily manipulated on screen.

-In 1924 and 1925 the marriage between Terry and Ingram was in jeopardy, and in that time period she worked under other directors.
-During this time period Terry worked on five movies, but her roles particularly in Any Woman (1925) and Sackcloth and Scarlet (1925), both by Paramount Pictures, proved that she was a legitimate star away from her husband.
-When they got back together, Terry took on a more behind-the-scenes role.
+In 1924 and 1925 their marriage was in jeopardy, and Terry worked with other directors.
+Her success during this period, particularly in Any Woman and Sackcloth and Scarlet, proved that she was a legitimate star away from her husband.
+With their relationship mended, Terry acted in six more pictures after 1925, five of which were directed by her husband, but she also took on additional responsibilities behind the scenes.

-Terry's work at Famous-Players-Lasky helped her in ways that were not known to the public.
-Ingram often became too moody to work while directing movies so Terry took over.
+Terry's early work in the cutting room at Famous-Players-Lasky had prepared her for increased technical work.
+Ingram often became too moody to work while directing movies, so Terry would take over for him.
 She was a competent film editor and learned how to direct from a master.
-When Ingram went to produce his last film, and only talkie, Baroud (1933), Terry helped so much that she was named co-director and she directed all the scenes Ingram appeared in.[2]
-Baroud highlighted Alice's ability as an all-around filmmaker but she never took that further.

-Terry worked with Ramón Novarro, a popular a film star from Mexico who drew in audiences as a "Latin lover", and became known as a sex symbol after the death of Rudolph Valentino.
-Many have said that Novarro outdid Terry in many films such as The Prisoner of Zenda (1922), The Arab (1924) and others; but this didn't hinder their friendship.
+Terry was the co-director on Baroud, Ingram's last film and only talkie; Terry directed every scene that Ingram acted in.